-Our Code of Conduct, which is based on the values of honesty, justice, and legal compliance, is the foundation of how we work.
+Our Code of Conduct, which is based on values such as honesty, justice, and legal compliance, is the foundation of how we work.
 Our Code of Conduct guides how we behave and interact with stakeholders and is based on the UN Universal Declaration of Human Rights.